CLOSE SEARCH

 Under English law, limited companies are generally free to set their own rules and procedures.
 This means that the starting point for removing a director will depend on whether the company has set it's own rules about removal of directors.

-Even if you have clear power to remove a director, you should carefully consider whether this might create legal risks under employment and law and whether the director might be able to still have the rights to remain as a shareholder.
+Even if you have express power from 1 of the above documents to remove the director, you should carefully consider whether this might create legal risks under employment law and whether the director might still have the right to remain as a shareholder.

 • declared bankrupt, or